aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-eksctl/_index.md

 To use Karpenter, you must be running a supported Kubernetes cluster on a supported cloud provider.
 Currently, only EKS on AWS is supported.

-If you prefer, the following instructions use Terraform to create a cluster and add Karpenter:

-* [Amazon EKS Blueprints for Terraform](https://aws-ia.github.io/terraform-aws-eks-blueprints): Follow a basic [Getting Started](https://aws-ia.github.io/terraform-aws-eks-blueprints/v4.18.0/getting-started/) guide and also add modules and add-ons.
-This includes a [Karpenter](https://aws-ia.github.io/terraform-aws-eks-blueprints/v4.18.0/add-ons/karpenter/) add-on that lets you bypass the instructions in this guide for setting up Karpenter.

-Although not supported, you could also try Karpenter on other Kubernetes distributions running on AWS.
-For example:

-* [kOps](https://kops.sigs.k8s.io/operations/karpenter/): These instructions describe how to create a kOps Kubernetes cluster in AWS that includes Karpenter.

 ## Create a cluster and add Karpenter

 This guide uses `eksctl` to create the cluster.